Can't decide between AeroPress and pour over coffee makers? You're not alone.

-The AeroPress is a great way to make espresso at home, but it's not a real espresso maker.
+The AeroPress is a great way to make espresso style coffee at home, but it's not a real espresso maker.
 The reason for that is that the AeroPress uses air pressure to force water through a bed of coffee grounds rather than using pressure from the built-in boiler.

 Is pre-ground coffee good for pour over?

 Coffee aficionados will tell you that the only way to get the best flavor from your coffee is to grind it just before you brew it.
 But are pre-ground beans really that bad?
 Pre-ground is great for pour over and it’s just as good as freshly ground coffee.

 Does A pour over machine use more beans?